An International Team Of Scientists Have Discovered A New Type Of Photosynthesis That Uses Near-Infrared Light

 Happily for scientists, the same condition was also observed inside a cupboard at Imperial College London after scientists outfitted it with infrared LEDs.

 What we think of as normal photosynthesis uses chlorophyll-a so that it can take in light, using this light so it can then create oxygen.
-Because all plants, cyanobacteria and algae contain chlorophyll-a, at least as far as scientists are aware, it was previously thought that red light was needed to produce the energy called for when it comes to photosynthesis.
+Because all plants, cyanobacteria, and algae contain chlorophyll-a, at least as far as scientists are aware, it was previously thought that red light was needed to produce the energy called for when it comes to photosynthesis.

-But scientists have now observed that when cyanobacteria are placed under a near-infrared light, instead of using chlorophyll-a to create oxygen chlorophyll-f does the work instead, with the chlorophyll-a system essentially shut down.
+But scientists have now observed that when cyanobacteria are placed under a near-infrared light, instead of using chlorophyll-a to create oxygen, chlorophyll-f does the work instead, with the chlorophyll-a system essentially shut down.

 New type of photosynthesis discovered that could change hunt for alien life https://t.co/ZmnLH1aVuE